erelsgl/limdu/README.md

 		]);

 	console.dir(intentClassifier.classify("I want an apple and a banana"));  // ['apl','bnn']
-	console.dir(intentClassifier.classify("I WANT AN APPLE AND A BANANA"));  // [] (note: feature extraction is case sensitive)
+	console.dir(intentClassifier.classify("I WANT AN APPLE AND A BANANA"));  // []

+As you can see from the last example, by default feature extraction is case-insensitive.
+We will take care of this in the next example.

-Some simple feature extractors are already bundled with limdu:
+Instead of defining your own feature extractor, you can use those already bundled with limdu:

 	limdu.features.NGramsOfWords
 	limdu.features.NGramsOfLetters
 	limdu.features.HypernymExtractor

+You can also make 'featureExtractor' an array of several feature extractors, that will be executed in the order you include them.

 ### Input Normalization

 	//Initialize a classifier with a feature extractor and a case normalizer: intentClassifier = new limdu.classifiers.EnhancedClassifier({
 		classifierType: TextClassifier,  // same as in previous example
-		normalizer: limdu.features.LowerCaseNormalizer,    // a custom normalization function
+		normalizer: limdu.features.LowerCaseNormalizer,
 		featureExtractor: WordExtractor  // same as in previous example });